How to use the mailroom

 WILL asks the Pure Mathematicians:

 How do I become a Pure Mathematician?
-Do I need to get a degree
+Do I need to get a degree in Mathematics?

 It helps, but having an orange nylon shirt and odd socks is more important.